Don’t be brokenhearted about Bruichladdich.

-What an amazing job Bruichladdich have done in winning hearts and minds.
+What an amazing job Bruichladdich has done in winning hearts and minds.
 Their customers feel intense loyalty and have a huge feeling of ownership.
 They are like football club fans.

 Football clubs change all the time.
 New players, new managers, new strategies and yet the fans stay with them, stay loyal.
-The fans are staying loyal to something inside themselves, it is from within themselves the passion is generated.
-The club is merely the medium which allows this intrinsic feeling expression.
+The fans are staying loyal to something inside themselves, it is from within themselves that passion is generated.
+The club is merely the medium that allows this intrinsic feeling of expression.

 Distilleries are set up to make money.
 People may have a passion for their chosen way of making money, but if they weren’t going to make money they wouldn’t do it.